mediocrep/shells/README.en.md

 # shells

 #### Description
-All kinds of shell utils I need in my study and work.
+All kinds of shell utils I use in my study and work.
 Maybe you also need these utils. : )

 #### Software Architecture